rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 In any case, I was excited about attending [AWS re:Invent], since I have interfaced a lot (and frequently) with Amazon Web Services in a professional setting, and I was pretty glad at the opportunity to attend an event where I got to learn new things and also socialize with other attendees there -- sort of like knocking out two birds with one stone, if you will.

 The idea of looking a gift horse in the mouth, or even concerning myself with financial matters and logistics such as booking, travel, stay, and other fees, didn't even cross my mind.
-I was still wrapped up in excitement and anticipation for attended an official tech/learning event hosted by AWS.
+I was still wrapped up in excitement and anticipation over attending an official tech/learning event hosted by AWS.

 It was still up in the air whether I would be green-lighted to attend or not, however I was -- at a minimum -- happy and glad that my organization was in the midst of making plans to send a few of us to the learning event in-person this year.